--Water the rain garden every couple days the first week or two, every three to four days for the next few weeks, then as needed if we go without rain or they look droopy.
+-Water the rain garden every day at first, every couple days the first week or two, every three to four days for the next few weeks, then as needed if we go without rain or they look droopy.
 This is important as the young plants have not yet developed the deep root systems they need to thrive.
 After the first season it should only need watering during extended dry spells.

 -If you had your downspouts piped to the rain garden, water the trenching scar to help turf recover.